Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 by the CLI with your own.

 To run Remote Monitoring on your local machine:
+Once you become familiar with the solution you potentially will want to run the solution locally.
+You can do so through the following:
 1. Clone the repo with:
    `git clone --recursive https://github.com/Azure/azure-iot-pcs-remote-monitoring-dotnet`
 2. Install Docker: https://www.docker.com